 Moveable personal property that goes with the seller (also known as a chattel).

-Term used to describe the individual home or apartment held by the owner within a condominium development.
+A term used to describe the individual home or apartment held by the owner of a condominium development.

 Variable-Rate Mortgage Top